vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 it to JSON before passing it over the wire.
 For instance, the official Elasticsearch REST client for Java allows `java.util.Map<String, Object>` instances as source.
 Then it uses its own JSON serializer to translate these models into JSON.
-While this works fine for vanilla Java, which is most of the time sufficient to get the message across in tutorials, most real world applications have more complex class structures that necessitate custom serialization.
+While this works fine for vanilla Java, which most of the time is sufficient to get the message across in tutorials, most real world applications have more complex class structures that necessitate custom serialization.
 For instance, speaking of Java client, how does it serialize Guava models?
 What about the new date and time classes introduced in Java 8?
 What will happen to all your `@JsonProperty`-, `@JsonSerializes`-, etc. annotated classes?
 Hence it is always a better practice to employ your own serialization and pass a `byte[]` as source to the client.
-That will save you from surprises.
+That will save you from any nasty surprises.

 <a name="strategy"/>